AcademySoftwareFoundation/openfx/Documentation/sources/Reference/ofxPropertiesByObject.rst

 Properties on the Image Effect Host
 -----------------------------------

-.. doxygendefine:: kOfxPropAPIVersion
+-  kOfxPropAPIVersion

-   (read only) the version of the API implemented by the host, if not present, it is safe to assume "1.0"
+   - (read only) the version of the API implemented by the host.
+If not present, it is safe to assume "1.0"

-.. doxygendefine:: kOfxPropType
+-  kOfxPropType

-   (read only) set to "host"
+   - (read only) set to "host"
 -  kOfxPropName
-   - (read only) the globally unique name of the application, eg:
+   - (read only) the globally unique name of the application, eg: "com.acmesofware.funkyCompositor"
-   "com.acmesofware.funkyCompositor"
 -  kOfxPropLabel
    - (read only) the user visible name of the appliaction,
 -  kOfxPropVersion